 Program focus includes:

-- Enhancing the learning experience for all health professions' students at community-based sites, with an emphasis on interdisciplinary programs, developing cultural competence, and technological support
+- Enhancing the learning experience for all students in health professions at community-based sites, with an emphasis on interdisciplinary programs, developing cultural competence and technological support.

-- Supporting health career recruitment programs in under-served rural and urban areas to assist high school and college students from underrepresented populations prepare for entry into health professions schools
+- Supporting health career recruitment programs in underserved rural and urban areas to assist high school and college students from underrepresented populations prepare for entry into school programs for health professions.

 For more information on upcoming student activities and events, visit www.scenicriversahec.org or call (608) 487-4878.

 The Health Science Academy (HSA) is a two-year program preparing high school juniors and seniors for education and careers in the health science industry.
 For participating students, the HSA provides: